2023 Awards

 • All award nominations must include a completed and signed nomination form, a letter of nomination from the nominator, two letters of support for the nomination from other individuals to whom the nominee is known, the curriculum vitae or resume of the nominee, and any additional paperwork required by the specific award for which the individual is being nominated.

 • Award recipients must be available to attend the IPOS World Congress at which the award is to be presented.
-Recipients are required to attend the 24th World Congress of Psycho-Oncology, August 31 to September 3, 2023, in Milan, Italy and will be invited to present during a plenary session.
+Recipients are required to attend the 25th World Congress of Psycho-Oncology, September 24-27, 2024, in Maastricht, The Nertherlands to receive their award.
 World Congress information can be found at https://ipos-society.org/professionals/congress.

 • For all awards, consideration may be given for travel reimbursement and/or registration fee waiver, if required.